roytang/blog/content/post/2025/01/weeknotes-01-05/index.md

 As such, this first weeknotes of the year will be brief and without any real format.
 Hopefully by next week I am in a better position to write more.

+I wrote last week that my usual New Year's Posts may be delayed; well, it looks like they will be delayed even more than I expected!

 I did manage a bit more than 30k+ steps this week in spite of all the problems.
 Also waiting at the hospital a lot meant I was able to complete this week's High Voltage event in **Marvel Snap**.
 Not much else in terms of reading, writing or playing though.

 Cheers, and I hope you are having a better 2025 so far than I am.